Svcg17/printf/README.md

-`_printf.c` | produces output according to a format `helper_funcs.c` | File containing functions for specifiers `_putchar.c` | File containing function that writes a char to stdout `holberton.h` | Header file with function prototypes and struct for specifiers
+`_printf.c` | produces output according to a format `helper_funcs.c` | File containing functions for specifiers `_putchar.c` | File containing function that writes a char to stdout `holberton.h` | Header file with function prototypes and structure for specifiers
 ### About
 Created on `Ubuntu 14.04 LTS`.
 Compiled with `gcc 4.8.4`, using flags: `-Wall -Werror -Wextra and -pedantic`
 ### Authors